natalieagus/50002-2022/_notes/b_digitalabstraction.md

 >   <span style="background-color:yellow; color: black"> The *noise margin* adds as a **precaution** against external disturbances (noise). </span>

-Below are the explanations necessary to understand the fFigure 3 above:
+Below are the explanations necessary to understand the figure above:
 1.  $$V_{ol}$$ (voltage output low) and $$V_{oh}$$ (voltage output high) is the voltage that **your system** outputs, depending on whether your system is outputting bit `0` or `1`.
 The output of this system is going to be received by another system after traversing through some wire.